 Handle Differences – A shovel typically has a long handle that is straight.
 A spade commonly has a D-grip on the end like the photo above or a T-grip.
 The handle or shaft of the spade is often shorter than the shovel.

-Construction Differences – Spades and shovels are common made from the same material.
+Construction Differences – Spades and shovels are typically made from the same material.
 They are just shaped differently.

-Uses – The blade of the shovel is commonly pointed, so it is good for breaking into tough dirt .
-Its primary purpose is for moving things like sand, soil, gravel, and other loose material.
-A spade’s primary purpose is for digging and it is commonly used to plant bushes or trees.
-It can also be used to edge around the garden.
+Uses – The blade of the shovel is commonly pointed, so it is good for breaking through tough dirt.
+Its primary purpose is for moving things such as sand, soil, gravel, and other loose material.

 We have laid out the differences between a spade and a shovel in general terms above.
 There are, of course, variations to the above.
 If you look at our article on car snow shovels, you will see that a lot of these shovels look like spades.
 This is at least partly why these tools so often get confused.
 Overall, both the spade and shovel can typically perform the same tasks.
 It is just a matter of finding which one is more effective or practical for a given job.